-This 10-minute recipe is so easy to make and I’ll show you how you can use either a juicer or a blender, whichever you have to hand, to make this super, immunity shot.
 You can also make this large batch ahead to last a good few days, stored in a sealed bottle in the fridge.
 I also like to freeze some in an ice cube tray and add it to water, cocktails, salad dressings and even into Golden Milk lattes.

 *This ‘ginger turmeric wellness shot recipe’ post contains affiliate links meaning I might make a small profit if you choose to book at no extra cost to you.
 This helps me to keep providing you with top quality content for free.

-Ginger really is one of the best roots on the planet when it comes to its multitude of health benefits.
-It’s widely considered to have powerful antioxidant and anti-inflammatory effects.
-Ginger has also been used for thousands of years, especially in Ayurveda for alleviating nausea, vomiting and a variety of other stomach issues and digestion so it’s perfect for consumption after a large meal.
+Ginger has also been used for thousands of years, especially in Ayurveda for alleviating nausea, vomiting, and a variety of other stomach issues and digestion so it’s perfect for consumption after a large meal.

 Studies show it even acts as an anti-carcinogenic.
 Some studies also suggest that ginger can also help with period pains, reducing cholesterol and fighting cold/flu.

 Turmeric, just like ginger has similar properties.
-It can increase the antioxidant capacity in the body, protecting it from free radicals which in theory can lead to a slowing down of the ageing process.
+It can increase the antioxidant capacity in the body, protecting it from free radicals which in theory can lead to a slowing down of the aging process.

 Through its anti-inflammatory properties, it can also reduce chronic inflammation and calm the body.

-It has also been scientifically proven to have the potential to prevent heart disease, cancers and it can also reduce symptoms of depression and arthritis.
+It has also been scientifically proven to have the potential to prevent heart disease, cancers and can also reduce symptoms of depression and arthritis.

-Curcumin is the main ingredient in turmeric and it’s this compound that helps to prevent a number of conditions from heart disease to arthritis by regulating blood pressure.
 Curcumin alone isn’t easily absorbed into the bloodstream which is why it’s often recommended to take it with black pepper which helps it to be absorbed.
-It really is a must in order to get all the benefits from the ginger turmeric shot.
+It is a must to get all the benefits from the ginger turmeric shot.

 The combination of turmeric and ginger isn’t something new.
-In fact, Jamu is a traditional tonic from Bali, made from turmeric and ginger.
+In fact, Jamu is a traditional anti inflammatory tonic from Bali, made from turmeric and ginger.
 It’s thought that in the past it was a drink of the Gods- the Gods owing their strength to this concoction.

 What does it taste like?